 There are four main investment types, which are also called asset classes.
 Each come with their own benefits and risks.
 A mix of all investment types can help you minimise your risk by reducing your reliance on one particular investment type.

-Cash investments include high interest savings accounts.
+Cash investments include savings accounts that earn interest.
 It’s a defensive investment because the focus is on generating a regular income.
 Cash investments are the least risky type of investment, although the value of your savings could decrease if the interest you’re earning doesn’t outpace the rate of inflation.

 2. Fixed interest